Calcium is the most abundant mineral in the human body, and it is a nutrient which plays an important role in overall health.

 Otherwise known as ‘Chinese cabbage,’ bok choy is a nutritious vegetable that is high in calcium.

-Aside from calcium, bok choy is also full of vitamins, minerals, and health-supportive phytonutrients.
+Aside from calcium, bok choy is also full of vitamins, minerals, and potentially health-supportive phytonutrients.

 The vegetable is particularly high in vitamins A, C, and K.

-Bok choy is part of the brassica family of vegetables along with broccoli and cabbage, and these vegetables contain glucosinolates, compounds thought to have a protective effect against various cancers (5, 6, 7).
+Bok choy is part of the brassica family of vegetables along with broccoli and cabbage, and these vegetables contain glucosinolates.

 Almonds are an especially significant source of manganese, magnesium, copper, phosphorus, and vitamin E.

-When we consider how nutritious almonds are, it’s not surprising that they have documented health benefits.
+When we consider how nutritious almonds are, it’s not surprising that they have purported health benefits.

 - Swapping a daily carbohydrate snack for almonds leads to weight loss and improved cardiovascular markers over two weeks.

-- Almonds improve cholesterol profiles, vascular function, and decrease systemic inflammation.
+- Almonds improve the overall cholesterol profile, vascular function, and decrease systemic inflammation.

-- Even a low dose of 10g almonds per day significantly increases high-density lipoprotein (HDL) and reduces triglycerides.
+- Even a low dose of 10g almonds per day significantly increases high-density lipoprotein (HDL) and reduces triglyceride levels.

 5. Kelp Seaweed